zzybluebell/tp/docs/UserGuide.md

    * **DateTime:**
       * *The format should be in yyyy-MM-dd HH:mm.*

-* **Please follow the instructions shown in the application command box when you are facing constraint errors (attached below).**
+* **Please follow the instruction shown is the application command box when your are occurring constraint errors (attached below).**
 ![popup_error_example](images/popup_error_example.png)
 <br>